A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: The case of prescribed path: sliding inside a channel

-Let us suppose that our robot is stiff and slender enough, such that $E J , \rho A \gg \rho J$.
-With these assumptions it is reasonable to neglect the terms containing $\rho J$ in (\ref{so}), obtaining the simplified equation
+Let us now suppose that our active rod is stiff and slender enough, so that $E J , \rho A \gg \rho J$.
+We can then neglect the terms containing $\rho J$ in \eqref{s0channel}, obtaining the simplified equation

-Here the continuum system is reduced to an equivalent equation of a point particle of mass $m$ subjected to a force given by the sum of the two terms on the right hand side of (\ref{formula}).
-The first term is a ``potential'' force depending exclusively on the geometry of $\Gam$, while the second one is an ``active'' force which depends also on the spontaneous curvature $\alpha$.
+Equation \eqref{formula} shows that the dynamics of the rod is reduced to that of a point particle of mass $m$ subjected to a force given by the sum of three terms.
+The first one is a ``potential'' force depending exclusively on the geometry of $\Gam$, the second one is a friction term, while the third is an ``active'' force which depends on the spontaneous curvature $\alpha$.
+The following examples illustrate the role played by these terms in the dynamics of the system.